fr0xk/Scripts/Markdown/trendfollowing.md

 ## Expected Return Expectancy

-Expectancy = [ win rate x payoff - losing rate x value at risk ] x number of trades
+Expectancy = [ win rate * payoff - losing rate * value at risk ] * number of trades

-Expectancy with 1:4 risk reward with 35% probability traded 100 times = [ 0.35 x 4 - 0.65 x 1 = 0.75 x 100 = 75 units ].
+Expectancy with 1:4 risk reward with 35% probability traded 100 times = [ 0.35 * 4 - 0.65 * 1 ] * 100 = 0.75 * 100 = 75 units ].
 Hence such a system has positive expectancy over large amount of iterations

 ## Further Reading